 - Electrolysis Technicians

-As previously stated, in the majority of states practicing cosmetologists must be licensed.
-In some states there is an exception.
-Only those performing more skilled services, for instance hairstylists, are required to be licensed.
-Other people employed in cosmetology and less skilled, including shampooers, are not required to become licensed in those states.
+As already mentioned, in the majority of states working cosmetologists have to be licensed.
+In certain states there is an exemption.
+Only those performing more skilled services, for example hairstylists, are required to be licensed.
+Others employed in cosmetology and less skilled, including shampooers, are not required to be licensed in those states.